The Serenity Now

-"The Serenity Now" is the 159th episode of the NBC sitcom Seinfeld.
+"The Serenity Now" is the 159th episode of the American sitcom Seinfeld.
 This was the third episode of the ninth and final season.
-It aired in the U.S. on October 9, 1997.
-In this episode, George competes with his childhood rival Lloyd Braun at selling computers for his father Frank, and Elaine finds herself being hit on by every Jewish male she knows, including Jerry, who is experiencing emotions for the first time.
+It aired on NBC in the United States on October 9, 1997.
+In this episode, George competes with his childhood rival Lloyd Braun at selling computers for his father Frank, and Elaine finds herself being forcibly kissed or hit on by every Jewish male she knows, including Jerry, who is experiencing emotions for the first time.